LIFE: WHY "THINK IT THROUGH"?

 “Thinking life through” isn’t really something we often hear about.

-Like we just mentioned, we usually think all kinds of things through, from dinner plans to extended vacations – but it’s rare to hear about thinking through life itself.
+As we mentioned in the previous section, while we usually think all kinds of things through, from dinner plans to vacations, we rarely hear about thinking through life itself.

 But it’s understandable.

-After all, this kind of thing is deeply personal, and private.
+After all, this kind of thing is deeply personal.
 Plenty of people “think life through” on a small scale, at least, and to some degree – but it often happens in solitude.

 It can also be sensitive.
 When something is this sensitive, it’s often easier to talk about sports, politics, or celebrity gossip, or basically anything other than that.